bigewiki/honors-api/README.md

 #### /stories

 Will create a new story, requires, at the very least, a string value for the name parameter.
-Currently accepts parameters in form-data.
+Expects request body to be in JSON format.
 Token with key 'token' required in header.
 Response will output the new object.

 ##### Request